Serasidis/Ethernet_STM/README.md

 `#include <Ethernet_STM.h>`

-The same functions / commands are the same as the stock Arduino Ethernet library.
+All functions / commands have the same syntax with the stock Arduino Ethernet library.

 PIN Connections